-The major offers nine different concentrations, each of which can lead you on the career path of your choice.
+The major offers 11 different concentrations, each of which can lead you on the career path of your choice.
 So carefully consider your choice of concentration base on your career interests and goals.

 We focus on creating healthy urban landscapes that provide many valuable ecosystem services.
 Students will learn skills that will lead to careers in public garden management, municipal forestry, arboriculture, professional landscape management, landscape design and build, environmental landscape assessment and soils remediation, turfgrass management, and outreach education.

 Students in this concentration will learn about the philosophy and regulations involved with certified organic crop production and will learn practical ways of growing crops and managing pests using organic methods.